Healthcare to undergo serious surgery in tough Australian budget

 “We should not have to pay for this added cost.
 I don’t like this,” he said.

-But Robyn Carr, who owns an eye-wear shop in Sydney, said that she felt people abused the system and that the fee was so small that it would likely not hurt anyone.
+But Robyn Carr, who owns an eye-wear shop in Sydney, said that he felt people abused the system and that the fee was so small that it would likely not hurt anyone.

 Reporting by Matt Siegel in CANBERRA and Maggie Lu Yueyang in SYDNEY; Editing by Nick Macfie